bigbluebutton/bbb-webhooks/src/out/xapi/README.md

 If you set `meta_xapi-enabled` to false, no xAPI events will be generated or sent to the LRS for that particular meeting.
 This provides the flexibility to choose which meetings should be tracked using xAPI.

 ### meta_secret-lrs-payload
 - **Description**: This parameter allows you to specify the credentials and endpoint of the Learning Record Store (LRS) where the xAPI events will be sent.
-The payload is a Base64-encoded string representing a JSON object.
+The payload is a Base64-encoded string representing a JSON object encrypted (AES 256/PBKDF2) using the **server secret** as the **passphrase**.
-- **Value Format**: Base64-encoded JSON object **(for now)**
+- **Value Format**: Base64-encoded JSON object encrypted with AES 256/PBKDF2 encryption
 - **JSON Payload Structure**:
 ```json
 {